Fractional • Interim • Full-time COO support

 Operational System

-Clear metrics, ownership, decision rules, and execution routines that define how the company actually operates.
+Clear metrics, ownership, decision rules, and execution routines that define how the company actually operates — so course corrections sharpen execution instead of fragmenting it.

 Layer 2